 What Is Liner Hanger System?

-As we mention in the Casing Liner article, Liner is a casing string that is not reaching the surface.
+As we mention in the Casing Liner article, a Liner is a casing string that does not reach the surface.
 We can use liner hanger system assembly to support & hinge the casing liner on the previous casing string in oil and gas drilling wells. ( Check Types Of Casing Article) .

 In general, there are many reasons to choose to use a casing liner hanger.
 As it is much cheaper than running casing (especially in deep oil and gas wells).
-However, liner hanger systems have 2 main types of mechanical set & hydraulic set liner hangers.
-We still can sort it by other features or abilities.
+However, liner hanger systems have two main types: mechanical set & hydraulic set liner hangers.
+We can still sort it by other features or abilities.
 Now, our objective in this article is to understand the following:

-We believe that the following articles will help you a lot for much more understanding of liner hanger system assembly:
+We believe that the following articles will help you a lot much more understanding of liner hanger system assembly:

 - Casing Liner Types & Application